 Streamlined Sales and Use Tax Project

-- Streamlined Sales Tax (SST) Simplified Electronic Return (SER)
+File Your Streamlined Sales Tax Electronic Return in MTO

 Certified Service Providers (CSPs), sellers who utilize Certified Automated Systems (CASs), and sellers who utilize Treasury’s on line fillable form may submit SST SERs to Treasury.